-Once the cake is cool enough to handle, cut it into chunks and transfer it to a large bowl.
+Once the cake is cooled, tear it into chunks and transfer it to a large bowl.
 Use a spatula or your hands to break the baked cake into crumbs.

 Stir in the frosting with the cake crumbs and mix it all together.
 As you can imagine, this step can get a little messy so I recommend using a spatula.

 Use a cookie dough scoop to create 1″ cake balls and then roll them between your hands to get them nice and tight.
 Place cake pops on a tray and then place the tray in the fridge to set.
 I kept the balls a little bit smaller than 1″ and was able to make 45 of them.

 Chill the balls for an hour and then roll them between your hands to make the balls smooth and round.
 Return them to the fridge while you get ready for the next steps.